Woolly Mammoth Theatre Company is proud to be supported by its active and engaged 30-member Board of Directors.

 Stacy served on the Board of Directors of Woolly Mammoth Theatre Company for six years from 2002 to 2008.
 She was a co-chair of the benefit for three years and Vice President for her last term.
 In March of 2007, she served as the Interim Managing Director during the search for a permanent resource.
 In 2005, Stacy completed the Leadership Greater Washington program and served on the LGW Board of Directors for a year in 2013.
 Stacy rejoined the Woolly board in June of 2016.

-David Sharman is a long time DC-area resident (although still tainted by an English accent).
-A newcomer to the Woolly team, he joined the board in 2015.
-His passions include theater, photography, tennis, ski racing, sailing, and his two daughters – one wants to perform on stage (!), the other to work in media.
-David is on the board and co-CEO of Hibu, which helps nearly one million local businesses across the US, UK, Spain, and Latin America to grow by building their websites, getting them found on Google, and running their social media campaigns.
-He is responsibility for over 5,000 people.
-David has an MA in mathematics and theoretical physics from Cambridge University, England.
+David Sharman is a long time DC-area resident (although still tainted by an English accent) and joined the Woolly board in 2015.
+His passions include theatre, photography, tennis, ski racing, sailing, and his two daughters – one is studying acting at NYU Tisch, the other media and Spanish at UVA.
+David is chief executive officer of Hibu, a $1bn revenue multi-national digital marketing company, and has an MA in mathematics and theoretical physics from Cambridge University, England.

 carolee b. walker